‘Incredibles 2’ Expected To Have Huge Debut At Box Office

 — Yahoo Entertainment (@YahooEnt) May 14, 2018

-According to Variety,super-parents Helen and Bob Parr are on a mission to change the public’s perception of them.
+According to Variety, super-parents Helen and Bob Parr are on a mission to change the public’s perception of them.
 Fans will remember that the family has superhero powers but they still try to lead relatively normal lives.
 However, the parents decide that they switch roles this time around.
 Helen goes on the first mission and Bob stays at home with the kids.
-Bob, or Mr. Incredible now has to deal with their three kids by himself while Helen, or Elastigirl, tries to save the world this time around.
-He faces Violet’s teenage rebellion while listening to Dash’s sarcastic remarks, and this is even before the couple discover that Jack-Jack has powers of his own.
+Bob, or Mr. Incredible, now has to deal with their three kids by himself while Helen, or Elastigirl, tries to save the world this time around.
+He faces Violet’s teenage rebellion while listening to Dash’s sarcastic remarks, and this is even before the couple discovers that Jack-Jack has powers of his own.

-Bob Parr: Cookie!
+Bob Parr: “Cookie!”

 The Incredibles 2 is set to be released on June 15.
 Make your way to the theater and help break that record.